VCR and TV-tuners This side will explain TUNER and Homebrew Spectrum Analyzer Project.

 The stepsize is 8 timer higher than the reference = > 8 * 7812.5 = 62500Hz

-What the synthesizer do is to divide the input frequency with the contents in a register and then regulate the tuning voltage until the divided result is equal to the stepsize frequency.
+What the synthesizer do is to divide the input frequency with the contents in a register and then regulate the tuning voltage until

 The synthesizer has also 7 outports wich set the desired band and som other functions.